edwestfieldjr/lkq/README.md

 ### What features does it have?

-In this App A user can sign up for an account, and once logged-in they create a new quotation input the following:
+In this App A user can sign up for an account with an name, email, address and password (which gets encrypted), and once logged-in they create a new quotation input the following:

 - Quotation or saying
 - Author/person attributed with the quote